 Lying off the southeast coast of Africa, Madagascar is the fourth largest island in the world, home to a unique ecological environment.
+This makes Madagascar holidays the most sought-after African safari.
 The island split off from the ancient landform of Gondwana some 88 million years ago and has since remained an isolated landmass.
 This has resulted in the spectacular biodiversity for which Madagascar has become known, with an astonishing 90% of its wildlife unique to the island.
 Similarly, 80% of the island's plant life is found nowhere else in the world.
 Governed by France until 1960, it has a population of 22 million and a landmass approaching 600,000 square kilometres, so it is relatively sparsely populated and has a rich mix of ethnic groups.

-Due to its unique flora and fauna, Madagascar can offer safari holidays like very few other destinations.
+Due to its unique flora and fauna, Madagascar safari holidays are special when compared to other safari destinations.
 Around 10% of its area is designated as a protected natural reserve of some kind.
 It has 21 national parks with six of these - Andohahela, Andringitra, Marojejy, Masoala, Zahamena and Ranomafana - have been jointly awarded UNESCO World Heritage Site status.
-You will not find big game like elephant or lion in Madagascar, but you will find lemurs here and nowhere else.
+Among the Madagascar wildlife, You will not find big game like elephant or lion in Madagascar, but you will find lemurs here and nowhere else.
 This is a broad family of mammals, from the smallest mouse lemur to larger Indri lemurs.
 There is also an astonishing variety of amphibians and reptiles, with all sorts of chameleons and geckos, most only found on the island.